An Integrative Approach to Yoga

 Classical Hatha Yoga

-Shivananda Yoga, Integral Yoga and the Himalayan Institute are examples of Hatha Yoga schools which are more traditional or “Classical”, following a comprehensive framework for the practice and tending to be softer with less dynamic movement than some of the other styles listed below.
+Shivananda Yoga, Integral Yoga and the Himalayan Institute are examples of Hatha Yoga schools which are more traditional or “Classical”, following a comprehensive framework for the practice and tending to be softer with less dynamic or strengthening movements than some of the other styles listed below.

 Krishnamacharya Yoga